niwa/interoperable_land_water_models/Examples/BMI/Iterator/README.md

 ### Target

-Describes the target component to be run by the iterator. `library` is the BMI compliant shared library to be loaded. `config` is the path to the config file expected by the target component.
+Describes the target component (i.e. point model) to be run by the iterator. `library` is the BMI compliant shared library to be loaded. `config` is the path to the config file expected by the target component.

 ## BMI Interface